brianekummer/autohotkey-older/Read Me.md

 ## Tips
-- AFter changing an environment variable, I have to CLOSE and RESTART AHK to get the new value(s).
+- After changing an environment variable, I have to CLOSE and RESTART AHK to get the new value(s).
 Reloading the current script is not enough.